Favre wants more from 'up and down' Sancho

+Borussia Dortmund's Jadon Sancho has "a lot to learn" according to head coach Lucien Favre, who called for the 18-year-old to focus on his work rate to fulfil his potential.

-Sancho has scored eight Bundesliga goals in 24 appearances for Favre's table-topping side this season but was on the receiving end of criticism aimed at the whole team after Dortmund were beaten 2-1 at Augsburg on Saturday (AEDT).
+Sancho has scored eight Bundesliga goals in 24 appearances for Favre's table-topping side this season but was on the receiving end of criticism aimed at the whole team after Dortmund were beaten 2-1 at Augsburg on Friday.

 Former defender Matthias Sammer described BVB as "immature" following the result, and Favre admitted that Sancho's outstanding performances this season have not come with consistency.